romi/romi-robots-docs/docs/Scanner/How-To/visualizer.md

-How to use the ROMI Visualizer?
+How to use the ROMI plantviewer?
 ===

+## Ready to run docker image
+To use a ready to run docker image pointing toward the `db.romi-project.eu`, look [here](/Scanner/Developer/docker/#visualizer).

+!!! note
+    This requires `docker-ce` to be installed on your machine.

-## Getting started
+## Source install
 To follows this guide you should have a `conda` or a Python `venv`, see [here](/Scanner/how-to/#how-to-install-romi-packages)

 ### Pre-requisite